Topics on this Page:

 FDA components may not use private sector or contractor logos on Government publications or other Government communication products.
 Such use is prohibited.
 Whether or not the private sector organization is non-profit or commercial is not a factor.

 Private sector logos constitute institutional advertising.
-Using a private sector logo on a Government communication product (regardless of intent) implies that the Government favors or endorses all that which the logo represents.
+Using a private sector logo on a Government communication product (regardless of intent) implies that the Government favors or endorses all that which the logo represents (see general information section for more information about the use rule).

-The logo is for official use of the U.S. Food and Drug Administration.
+The FDA logo is for official use of the U.S. Food and Drug Administration.
 Approved uses are:

 - Printing purposes (pamphlets, posters, flyers, booklets, periodicals, etc.).